 ViewNX 2 CD-ROM.

 These little pieces of plastic are strain reliefs.
-They poke into the USB and HDMI sections and help prevent a yanked cable from breaking your D810.
+They come with the D810 and poke into the USB and HDMI sections and help prevent a yanked cable from breaking your D810.

 You clip them around your cable and then plug them into the D810: